School of Liberal Arts

 - Possibility of danger to the health of the student or to other students if enrollment is continued.

 The university reserves the right to forbid any student’s continued enrollment without assignment of reason.
 The School of Liberal Arts, however, will provide a student with a statement of reason in writing from the department.
 An appellate procedure has been established in cases involving academic performance or possible infringement of academic freedom.
 The School of Liberal Arts also has appellate procedures in cases involving non-reappointment of fellowships or scholarships when the formal terms of the first award have given reasonable expectation of renewal.
 Such procedures may also apply to cases in which a graduate, teaching, or research assistant is relieved of a position before the end of the term of the appointment or is not reappointed when the formal terms of the first appointment have given reasonable expectation of reappointment.
+Please see procedures for grade and other academic complaints on the School of Liberal Arts/Graduate Programs resources website: https://liberalarts.tulane.edu/academics/graduate-studies/resources

 Resignation from the School of Liberal Arts must be made in writing to the Dean of the School of Liberal Arts.
-The student who finds it necessary to withdraw or to resign should report to the Graduate Programs office in the School of Liberal Arts to complete a withdrawal or resignation form.
+The student who finds it necessary to withdraw or to resign should contact the Graduate Programs office in the School of Liberal Arts to complete a withdrawal or resignation form.

 Tenure for Degree Students

-Master’s Degrees
+Master's Degrees Tenure

 Maximum tenure is five years for a terminal master’s degree, although most departments stipulate much earlier completion of all requirements for the degree in their master’s programs.

-Ph.D.
+Ph.d.
 Degree

 Tenure is seven years for completion of the PhD degree.
 The maximum time limit within which a student, under normal circumstances, is required to take the qualifying examination and to be admitted to candidacy is four years.
 The dissertation must be completed within three years after a student has been admitted to candidacy for the degree.
-Under certain circumstances, upon submission of a written justification for extension from the department chairperson or dissertation committee director, the dean may extend tenure beyond seven years.
-A student whose period of graduate study is unduly prolonged or interrupted may be required to perform additional work.

 Transfer Credit